BoneManTGRM/Autonomous-research-agent/README.md

 TAVILY_API_KEY=your_key_here
 ```

-Add it in the UI sidebar or as an environment variable.
+Insert the key in the sidebar or set it as an environment variable.
-Without this key, the agent uses offline stub search.
+Without the key, the agent still operates but search becomes offline.

 ---